METALS-Copper inches higher in thin trade; China closed for holiday

 NEW DELHI, April 5 (Reuters) - Copper prices edged higher on Wednesday in thin trade as Chinese markets were closed for a holiday, with a soft dollar supporting the metal even as weak U.S. data raised demand concerns.

-Three-month copper on the London Metal Exchange CMCU3 was up 0.15% to $8,764.50 a tonne by 0238 GMT.
+Three-month copper on the London Metal Exchange CMCU3 was up 0.05% to $8,755 a tonne as of 0354 GMT.
 The Shanghai Futures Exchange was closed due to the Qingming holiday.

 The U.S. dollar was stuck near two-month lows as data suggested cooling in the U.S. labour market, bolstering views that the Federal Reserve is near the end of its monetary tightening cycle.